Critics' Choice Awards 2020: Full List of Winners

 Audra McDonald, The Good Fight (CBS All Access)

-Jean Smart, Watchmen (HBO)
+WINNER: Jean Smart, Watchmen (HBO)

 Meryl Streep, Big Little Lies (HBO)